ruricolist/cmd/README.md

 ## Efficiency

-While `cmd` does not use a shell to interpret its arguments, it does still have to run a shell (`sh` on Unix, `cmd.exe` on Windows) in order to change the working directory of the program (using [Bernstein chaining][]).
+While `cmd` does not use a shell to interpret its arguments, it does still have to run a shell (`sh` on Unix, `cmd.exe` on Windows) in order to change the working directory of the program.

 How inefficient this is depends on what your distribution uses as a shell; it is faster when `sh` is, say, `dash`, than when it is `bash`.

-Recent versions of GNU `env` support a `-C` switch to do this without having to run a shell.
-When that is supported (support is detected dynamically on Lisp startup) then `env -C` is used in place of a shell and overhead is negligible.
+Recent versions of GNU `env` support a `-C` switch to do this directly.
+When that is supported (support is detected dynamically) then `env -C` is used in place of a shell and overhead is negligible.

 ## Past